 Tor sits in a slightly odd position, as it was designed primarily to access the visible internet anonymously.
 This however is one of its primary weaknesses, as there are a limited number of exit nodes, which makes it easy to block these exit nodes, to set up ‘honeypot’ exit nodes to monitor traffic (although the way in which the onion router works should still ensure that the end user remains anonymous), and to perform ‘end-to-end-timing’ attacks to uncover the identity of Tor users.

 In response to this, Tor has developed its Hidden Services protocol, which allows Tor-only websites (.onion) and services to exist entirely within the Tor network, so that users do not have to access the visible web through potentially dangerous exit nodes at all.
 Tor Hidden Services therefore also acts as a Darkweb, and is by far the most popular such service.

 However, because Tor was not originally designed as a Darknet, alternatives such as I2P and Freenet, which were designed from the ground-up as Darknets, offer distinct advantages.

 What is I2P?

-The Invisible Internet Project (I2P) is a decentralised anonymising network built using Java on similar principles to Tor, but which was designed from the ground up as a self-contained darknet.
-As with Tor, users connect to each other using peer-to-peer encrypted tunnels, but there are some key technical differences:
+The Invisible Internet Project (I2P) is a decentralized anonymizing network built using Java on similar principles to Tor, but which was designed from the ground up as a self-contained darknet.
+As with Tor, users of I2P connect to each other using peer-to-peer encrypted tunnels, but there are some key technical differences:

-- Unlike Tor, which uses a centralised directory to manage the overall ‘view’ of the network, as well as gather and report statistics, I2P uses a distributed peer-to-peer model
+- Unlike Tor, which uses a centralized directory to manage the overall ‘view’ of the network, as well as gather and report statistics, I2P uses a distributed peer-to-peer model

 - Unlike Tor Onion routing, I2P uses Garlic routing, which encrypts multiple messages together to make it more difficult for attackers to perform traffic analysis